 The ability to manage, transform and analyze data is critical to those seeking advanced study in the social sciences, those aspiring to work in governmental agencies such as the Federal Bureau of Investigation, and even those seeking employment in local law enforcement.
-This course provides the student with ability to manage, transform and analyze large data sets like those found in governmental agencies.
-SAS/STAT is one of the most powerful software programs available to manage, transform and analyze data.
-SAS/STAT will be used exclusively in this course.
-SAS/IML (Interactive Matrix Language) will also be used so that students learn to write the statistical routines used to generate various statistical tests via procedure statements in SAS/STAT.
+This course provides the student with ability to manage, transform and analyze data sets like those found in governmental agencies.
+Base SAS is one of the most powerful software programs available to manage, transform and analyze data.
+Base SAS will be used exclusively in this course.

 CRI 217/ Introduction to Crime Mapping (1 course unit)

 Prerequisites:This course is not recommended for freshmen.
 If you are interested in taking this course as a freshman you need the permission of the instructor, and department chair.